 DURECT Corporation (the Company) was incorporated in the state of Delaware on February 6, 1998.
-The Company is a pharmaceutical company developing therapies for the treatment of chronic diseases and conditions with its proprietary drug formulations and delivery platform technologies.
-The Company has several products under development by itself and with third party collaborators in the areas of pain and other chronic diseases and disorders.
+The Company is a pharmaceutical company developing therapies based on its proprietary drug formulations and delivery platform technologies.
+The Company has several products under development by itself and with third party collaborators.
 The Company also manufactures and sells osmotic pumps used in laboratory research.
 In addition, the Company conducts research and development of pharmaceutical products in collaboration with third party pharmaceutical and biotechnology companies.